Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Snow

 Driving in snow and icy conditions demands tires that can handle low temperatures and slippery surfaces.
 Look for tires with a snowflake symbol on the sidewall, indicating they meet specific winter performance standards.
 Tires with sipes and biting edges provide extra grip on and ice, enhancing traction and braking performance.
-Additionally, consider investing in snow chains or studs for added traction in extreme winter conditions.
+Additionally, consider investing in chains or studs for added traction in extreme winter conditions.

 Durability and Longevity